Celaya F.C.

-Club Celaya is a Mexican professional football club based in Celaya, Guanajuato.
-Celaya currently plays in the Liga de Expansión MX.
-Initially formed on Sunday 7 February 1954, the team was reorganized in Winter 2003 after their city neighbour Atlético Celaya lost its license to Colibríes de Morelos and moved to Primera División A, through the moving of La Piedad to Celaya.
+Celaya Fútbol Club is a Mexican professional football club based in Celaya, Guanajuato, that plays in the Liga Premier, the third level division of Mexican football.
+The club was founded in 1954, then changed its name to Real Celaya in 1991, Atlético Celaya in 1994.
+After its dissolution in 2002, the club returns as Cajeteros de Celaya from 2003 to 2007, and later renamed as Club Celaya in 2007.
+Since 2008, the club uses its original name.

 History

 Early years (1954–1970)

 Celaya was established as a football club on 7 February 1954 as Celaya Fútbol Club, A.C. by Miguel Iriarte Montes, the first club president.
 Celaya registered in the Segunda División Profesional, which at that time it was the second most important league in Mexico.
 In its second year of existence the club finished runner-up to Monterrey, who achieved to promotion to the Mexican Primera División.

 In 1957–58 the club achieved promotion after winning the season.
 The club did not lose in their first 18 games.
 The club's promotion became official on 15 December 1957 when the club defeated Nacional 2–1 under the management of the Argentine Florencio Caffaratti.
 Celaya replace relegated Tampico Madero.
 Celaya played in Primera División de México from 1958 to 1961 and disappeared in the 1970s.
 After reactivation, they played in Primera División A (second level) and became a farm team of Querétaro.
 When this club was relegated after 2006–07 season, Celaya was absorbed and disappeared.